Iowa No Fault Divorce

 New child support guidelines in the state

-The Iowa Supreme Court has introduced new child support guidelines that are in effect from 1st July 2009.
-The pure income shares model of child support is the basis of these guidelines.
-According to these, either parent would be required to disburse child support amount.
-This obligation of child support usually remains in force till the following conditions are fulfilled.
+The Iowa Supreme Court has introduced new child support guidelines, which has been functional from July 01, 2009.
+The child support guidelines are drafted after considering the pure income shares model.
+According to this, either of two parents would be required to disburse the child support amount.
+This obligation of child support usually remains functional till the following conditions are fulfilled

 • The child dies